 Essential School Trip to Sicily

-based on 36 students travelling with 4 free teacher places travelling October 23 excluding key school holiday peak dates
+based on 36 students and 4 free teacher places, Feb-Mar 2025 excluding school holiday peak dates

 Sicily has it all; beautiful beaches, vibrant towns and cities, great food, ancient history and stunning volcanic landscapes.
-The good news is that a school trip to Sicily is more affordable that you might think, especially if you are on a budget.
+The good news is that a school trip to Sicily is more affordable than you might think.

 Catania and the Cyclops Riviera